edenton/drnet/README.md

 ```
 th train_drnet.lua
 ```
-or
+or the model with skip connections between content encoder and decoder:
 ```
 th train_drnet_skip.lua
 ```
-for the model with skip connections between content encoder and decoder.

 To train an LSTM on the pose vectors run: